zhangyulizhang/the-cozy-tea/README.md

-This is my solution to the Codecademy Off-Platform Project Cozy Tea.
+Solution to the Codecademy Off-Platform Project Cozy Tea.